1/4 Zip Windbreaker Pullover: Shell, Windshirt & Golf Fit Guide

 It should work as an outer layer.

-For brands building golf, teamwear, or outdoor crossover programs, the 1/4 zip windbreaker pullover becomes especially useful in a few situations.
+For brands building golf, teamwear, or outdoor crossover programs, the 1/4 zip windbreaker pullover becomes especially useful in several situations.

 This is the most obvious reason.